DFHack/dfhack/Readme.rst

   This triggers random dfhack commands with specified probabilities.

+* reaction-product-trigger

+  This triggers dfhack commands when reaction products are produced, once per product.

 * reaction-trigger

-  Triggers dfhack commands when custom reactions complete.
+  Triggers dfhack commands when custom reactions complete, regardless of whether it produced anything, once per completion.

 * reaction-trigger-transition